Marco Tardelli: Club career

 Tardelli was born at Capanne di Careggine, in the province of Lucca (Tuscany).
 He started his career in the Italian Serie C with the club of Pisa in 1972.
 Two years later he played in the Serie B with Como before joining Serie A giants Juventus the next year, in October 1975.

 During his decade-long stint at the Turin club, he enjoyed much success, as he became one of the first three players ever to win all the three major European competitions, alongside teammates Antonio Cabrini and Gaetano Scirea: the UEFA Cup in 1977, the Cup Winners' Cup in 1984, and the European Cup in 1985.
 With Juventus, he also won five Italian Serie A championships, and two Coppa Italia titles, as well as the 1984 European Super Cup.

 He scored the decisive goal during the first leg of the 1977 UEFA Cup final against Athletic Bilbao, which allowed him and Juventus to win their first ever European title.

 In total, Tardelli played 376 games with Juventus and scored 51 goals.
-He left the Turin club in 1985, moving on to rivals Internazionale, where he remained until 1987, before ending his career in 1988, after a season with Swiss side St. Gallen.
+He left the Turin club in 1985, moving on to rivals Inter Milan, where he remained until 1987, before ending his career in 1988, after a season with Swiss side St. Gallen.